Author: Julian Maria Morejon Carmona

 - Leisure places: it will show us on the map or by means of a list the leisure places available in the indicated area.

-- Transport: it will show us on the map or by means of a list the transport options available in the indicated area.
+- Urban: it will show us on the map or by means of a list the transport options available in the indicated area.

 As we can see, it is possible to filter the options based on our needs and having a great facility to find what we are looking for without problem, so the functionality of the app is quite complete although perhaps not very intuitive.